How Well Do Vision-Language Models Understand Sequential Driving Scenes? A Sensitivity Study: Conclusion

 \section{Conclusion}

-This paper introduces VENUSS, an open-source framework for systematic sensitivity analysis of VLM performance on sequential driving scenes.
-VENUSS is designed for extensibility across multiple driving datasets through a modular architecture requiring minimal adaptation for new data sources.
-Given real-world driving datasets, VENUSS generates structured evaluation data by systematically varying image count, temporal spacing, resolution, spatial layout, and presentation mode.
-The framework transforms textual descriptions of the original datasets into structured labels for VLMs evaluation, and includes a configurable web interface for human baseline collection and data curation.
+This paper introduces VENUSS, an open-source, dataset-agnostic framework for systematic sensitivity analysis of VLM performance on sequential driving scenes.
+VENUSS generates structured evaluations by varying image count, temporal spacing, resolution, spatial layout, and presentation mode, and includes a web interface for human baseline collection and data curation.
+The framework and results are publicly released to support further research.